Resources

 - Yad Vashem – Israel’s national memorial to Holocaust victims.

-- Simon Wiesenthal Center – Based in Los Angelos, the SWC is an international Jewish humanitarian organization dedicated to teaching the lessons of the Holocaust while confronting contemporary anti-semitism, hate, and terrorism.
+- Simon Wiesenthal Center – Based in Los Angeles, the SWC is an international Jewish humanitarian organization dedicated to teaching the lessons of the Holocaust while confronting contemporary anti-semitism, hate, and terrorism.

 - USC Shoah Foundation Institute – Houses nearly 52,000 survivor interviews.